Gradient RG Flow in Scalar-Fermion QFTs: Gradient flow

 Note that the factor of 2 in $\nc{S}{3}{2}$ relative to that listed in (\ref{eq:Sthreeloops}) arises from the transition from complex couplings to real couplings.
 Using these values one finds that the three remaining constraints are all satisfied, and thus that the $B$ function remains gradient even when $\beta$ is not.
 One sees that the inclusion of the beta shift is essential to properly constructing RG monotonicity theorems.
 We note that the failure of gradiency has occurred here as soon as the shift could have an effect, unlike in the case of purely scalar theories where the shift begins at five loops but did not appear in the constraints due to cancellations until six loops.

 At four loops, there are an additional 38 diagrams appearing in $S_{ij}$ and 61 digrams appearing in $P_{ab}$, exhibited in Appendix \ref{app:SPcon}.
-Plugging in the shift and the $\overline{\text{MS}}$ values for the $\nc{b}{n}{m}$, one finds that 474 of 895 the constraints are not satisfied for $\beta$, turning into 64 constraints on the beta shift, as captured in Table \ref{tab:constraints}.
-Of these 64 constraints, which are listed in Appendix \ref{app:SPcon}, 21 are noteworthy for fixing individual coefficients exactly,
+Plugging in the shift and the $\overline{\text{MS}}$ values for the $\nc{b}{n}{m}$, one finds that 472 of 888 the constraints are not satisfied for $\beta$, turning into 63 constraints on the beta shift, as captured in Table \ref{tab:constraints}.
+Of these 63 constraints, which are listed in Appendix \ref{app:SPcon}, 20 are noteworthy for fixing individual coefficients exactly,

-The first of these is indeed satisfied, as one sees from \eqref{eq:Slist}, though for the latter 20 one would need to perform an explicit calculation of $S$ and $P$ at four loops.
+To verify that these are indeed satisfied, one would need to perform an explicit calculation of $S$ and $P$ at four loops.
 Given the immense amount of cancellation that has already had to occur in the gradient flow equation to reduce to these constraints, it seems as though it would be an immense conspiracy were such a calculation to not agree with these constraints, and thus that the weight of evidence points to the $B$-functions being genuinely gradient through 3/4 loop order.